 Prior to that, David was a prosecutor in the Frauds Division of the U.S. Attorney's Office for the District of New Jersey in Newark.
 He prosecuted white collar criminal cases, including three complex securities fraud cases in which he supervised detailed, lengthy investigations and coordinated the activities of Assistant U.S. Attorneys, federal law enforcement agents and investigators from regulatory agencies.

-One of the cases, which resulted in 14 guilty pleas and the conviction of two others following a jury trial, involved a "boiler-room" brokerage firm in which fraudulent sales practices were used to defraud customers out of more than $100 million.
-The other two cases involved the market manipulation of low-priced stocks, as a result of which investors lost tens of millions of dollars.
-The two manipulation cases involved lengthy jury trials and resulted in convictions.
+One of the cases, which involved a more than $100 million fraud against customers of a "boiler-room" brokerage firm, resulted in 14 guilty pleas and two convictions following a jury trial.
+The other two cases, arising from the market manipulation of low-priced stocks, involved lengthy jury trials and resulted in convictions.
 David received letters of commendation from the Attorney General of the United States and the Director of the FBI for his successful prosecution of U.S. v.
 Eric Wynn, et al. (D.N.J.), a market manipulation securities fraud case.